top of page

 N/A

-How do to choose the best solar generator for your house?
+How do you choose the best solar generator for your house?

 To choose the best solar generator for a house, we considered different factors like battery capacity, expandability of battery capacity, MPPT rating, Inverter rating, and Converter rating.
 Some of the factors are explained below.